8 design top tips and 8 mistakes to avoid

 • the author is already a household name or has a big following, and

-• the book will be available in most bookshops
+• the book will be available in most bookstores

-Unless you’re a household name with books in every bookshop, you can’t afford to be vague.
+Unless you’re a household name with books in every bookstore, or you have a large audience already, you can’t afford to be vague.

 If the advert is a poster, tell people where they need to go to buy your book.